 The Stepping Stones Group developed a teletherapy solution that allows the provision of therapy services to continue to students and families in their homes using a secure video-conferencing platform.
 SSG adopted Google Meet as a HIPAA- and FERPA-compliant software solution.
 SSG’s employees already had familiarity with the Google platform, smoothing the transition for both children and clinicians.
 Google Meet was also included on a recommended list of platforms provided by the Department of Education.

-Every SSG department mobilized rapidly to support teletherapy, implementing several training and staff development initiatives to prepare clinical staff for the effective use of the teletherapy platform.
+Every SSG department mobilized rapidly to support teletherapy, implementing several trainings and staff development initiatives to prepare clinical staff for the effective use of the teletherapy platform.
 The SSG Clinical Leadership team established practice standards, protocols, and guidelines for the use of teletherapy.
 Certain SSG clinical team members with teletherapy experience were designated as subject matter experts to assist with answering clinical teletherapy questions.

 The Stepping Stones Group’s operations team also ensured that tele-therapists had access to all other appropriate technology tools, including email accounts, training and resources, and parent contest forms, and developed training guides and videos for therapists, clients, parents, and guardians to cover the basics of teletherapy, best practices, and frequently asked questions, for using the teletherapy platform.
 Quality and Corporate Development teams scheduled daily technical and clinical training for therapists.